iesahin/xvc/README.md

 - Without implementations of [BLAKE3], BLAKE2, SHA-2 and SHA-3 from Rust
 [crypto] crate, Xvc couldn't detect file changes so fast.

+- Xvc handles Git operations through calling the Git binary and (more and more) with [gix].

 - [trycmd] is used to run all example commands in this file, [reference, and how-to documentation][docs] at every PR.
 It makes sure that the documentation is always up-to-date and shown commands work as described.
 We start development